 After Hours Trading: What Does It Mean?

 The definition of after hours trading is when investors buy and sell securities outside of normal trading hours.
-This can be split into two categories: pre-market and post-market.
+This can be explained and split into two categories: pre-market and post-market.
 In the US market, pre-market hours are before 09:30 ET, whilst post-market hours are between 16:00 and 20:00 ET.

 What Is The Difference Between After Hours Trading Vs Pre-Market Trading?

 Pre-market trading is a form of extended hours trading, whereby you can trade up to 09:30 ET in the US stock market.
 After hours trading is simply a generalized term, whilst pre-market specifies the period of time before the trading day begins.
 Some exchanges, such as Nasdaq, even allow you to invest the pre-market from 4AM ET.